dtorzala90/TBS_App/README.md

 # TBS_App

 Trauma Bay Decision App
-A mobile application that serves as the decision-making tool for clinical input during the trauma in real time.
-User can input tasks as a checklist to make sure no steps are missed.
-The application will remind user of time and what are the next steps.
-An overview of the event will be given to user at the end.
+A web based application that serves as a decision support tool for the clinical team during any given trauma.
+The user will be able to check off various steps of the Primary Survey as well as input critical patient vitals.
+Based on user input, various critical alerts will pop up on the summary page.
+These alerts serve both as way to indicate critical steps in the various protocols and to suggest any next steps the team should take.
+Additionally, the total time elapsed since the beginning of the trauma will be displayed on both the main page as well as the summary page.

 ## Getting Started